RvanVeenendaal/Spreadsheet-Complexity-Analyser/README.md

 # Spreadsheet-Complexity-Analyser
 The Spreadsheet Complexity Analyser is a prototype for the Archive Interest Group (AIG) of the Open Preservation Foundation (OPF, http://openpreservation.org/).

 ## Usage
-Execute
+Build the project first (see Installation / Build below), then execute:

-java -jar SpreadsheetComplexityAnalyser.jar DIR
+java -jar target/spreadsheet-complexity-analyser-1.0.0-SNAPSHOT-fat.jar DIR

 to process *.xl[st][xm] and *.xl[akms] files in DIR (DIR must be a directory).

 Use the command line parameter -v for verbose text output.
 Use the command line parameter -x for verbose XML output (which suppresses -v).
-Use the command line parameter -r to also recurse into any subdirectories.
-The parameter -h will output help information.
+Use the command line parameter -r to recurse into subdirectories.
+Use -c to load threshold values from SpreadsheetComplexityAnalyser.cfg in the current working directory.
+The parameter -h outputs help information.

 Execute

-java -jar SpreadsheetComplexityAnalyser.jar
+java -jar target/spreadsheet-complexity-analyser-1.0.0-SNAPSHOT-fat.jar

-without any paramters to get usage information.
+without any parameters to get usage information.

 SCA currently extracts:
 - File: file size, creation date/time, last accessed, last modified